Take a few minutes to assign grades to the State of California on timely issues.

 As described in a recent SF Chronicle Op-Ed, “Let’s Amplify California’s Collective Intelligence” by Gavin Newsom and Ken Goldberg ( http://j.mp/Op-Ed-Cal-Rpt-Card ), thousands of Californians are using a new mobile technology to advise state leaders on timely issues.
-Since the “California Report Card” launched in early February, almost 9000 people from all 58 counties have assigned over 23,000 grades to the State of California and suggested issues for the next report card.
+Since the “California Report Card” launched in early February, over 11,000 participants from all 58 counties have assigned over 30,000 grades to the State of California and suggested issues for the next report card.
 This feedback is being closely watched by Lt.
 Governor Gavin Newsom, who developed the platform with the CITRIS Data and Democracy Initiative at UC Berkeley.
 The project is exploring how technology can engage the public by streamlining and structuring their communication with elected officials.

 Lt.
 Governor Gavin Newsom: “The California Report Card is a new way for me to keep an ear to the ground.
 This new app/website makes it easy for Californians to assign grades suggest pressing issues that merit our attention.
 In the first few weeks, participants conveyed that they approve of our rollout of Obamacare but are very concerned about the future of California schools and universities.
 There was also statewide support for increased attention to Disaster Preparedness, so this has become one of my top priorities.”